CACFP Administrative Manual Section 16.2

 • For infants only: Infant formula served (including infant formula brought from home) contained at least 1 milligram of iron per 100 calories and is regulated by the Food and Drug Administration (unless supported by a signed medical statement).

-• For infants only: All infant cereal served at meals and snacks were made from dry, iron-fortified infant cereal.
-Ready-to-eat cereals (only allowable for infants at snacks) were either fortified or made from enriched or whole grain meal or flour, and contained no more than 6 grams (g) of sugar per dry ounce (oz).
+• Ready-to-eat cereals (only allowable for infants at snacks) were either fortified or made from enriched or whole grain meal or flour, and contained no more than 6 grams (g) of sugar per dry ounce (oz).

 • Fluid milk served to children and adults did not exceed the fat content allowable for the age of the participant and flavored milk was not served to participants five years of age and younger.
-Reminder: In California, the Healthy Beverages in Child Care Act does not allow licensed child care centers and day care home providers to serve flavored beverages to children of any age.
+Note: In California, the Healthy Beverages in Child Care Act does not allow licensed child care centers and day care home providers to serve flavored beverages to children of any age.

 • Nondairy fluid milk substitutes served to participants (without a medical statement) met the federal fluid milk substitution nutrient requirements (Title 7, Code of Federal Regulations [7 CFR], Section 226.20 [g][3]).
 Note: Simply providing the nondairy milk substitute’s name and brand is not considered sufficient documentation.
 Reviewers will request to see the Nutrition Facts label.